I've been a fan of the creepy and eerie for years. What

 Death Date tells you exactly when you're going to die.
 Mine tells me I'm going to live to be exactly 71 years and six days old... and suddenly, I feel like I need to rush to get everything done.
 I only have 42 more years, people!
 4 Texas Department Of Criminal Justice 5 World Births And Deaths

 real-time births and deaths based on world birth and death rates — in case you forgot the people are being born and dying every single second of the day.
 6 The Dionaea House

 Have you ever wondered if this whole life wasn't real?
 Have you ever thought that you might be

 living in the Matrix?
 That's the condensed version of the Simulation Argument ( first published on paper in 2003), which says that we're all living in a simulation.
 This will make you rethink your existence.

-News of Future is an independent publication that shares articles describing what the world will be like in the next 50 years.
+9 News Of Future News of Future is an independent publication that shares articles describing what the world will be like in the next 50 years.
 They aim for accuracy and base everything off of where we currently are and where it looks like we're going.
 Some of it is exciting, like this article about napping for productivity (yay!).
 Other articles are dark and concerning, like this one, about 16 million new cases of cancer worldwide, with tobacco as the leading cause.
 10 Staggering Beauty

 Warning: If you have epilepsy, stay away from this one.)